mohitpai/journey-optimizer.en/help/using/reports/journey-global-report.md

 >[!CONTEXTUALHELP]
 >id="ajo_journey_inapp_performance"
 >title="In-app performance"
->abstract="XX"
+>abstract="The In-app performance KPIs provide essential insights into your visitors' engagement with In-app messages."

 ![](assets/journey_inapp_performance.png)

 The **[!UICONTROL In-app performance]** KPIs provide essential insights into your profiles' engagement with In-app messages, providing essential metrics to assess the effectiveness and impact of the In-app messages included in your journey.

 +++ Learn more on In-app - Performance by date metrics